maurice1408/podium-dataflow-dependency-tree/README.md

 In the sample output shown the focus was on the `prod_stg_compsych_member_t` dataflow.
-The code in the Jupyter Notebook shows how using the Podium metadata repository that the ancestors of the dataflow can be determined from it's LOADERs.
+The code in the Jupyter Notebook shows how using the Podium metadata repository, that the ancestors of the dataflow can be determined from it's LOADERs.
+The result is that we can see the inputs and outputs of the dataflow back to - and including any intermediate dataflows - the Podium Source Entities that provide data to the in-focus dataflow.

 Possible uses for this information are:

 * documenting process flows
 * creating information for scheduling purposes
-* etc
+* etc.

 ![legend](./legend.svg)
 ![tree](./prod_stg_compsych_member_t.svg)